Best way to clean Rat Poop safely and effectively

 Let the disinfectant sit for at least five minutes to ensure proper sanitation.

-Thoroughly disinfecting contaminated areas effectively eliminates health risks and maintains a clean environment.
+Thoroughly disinfecting contaminated areas effectively eliminates health risks and maintains a clean environment, much like proper remediation does when dealing with harmful mold and mildew growth.

 Handling Rat Urine Odor and Stains